TimothyJan/Tkinter-Password-Manager/README.md

 # Tkinter-Password-Manager
-Password Manager using Python Tkinter
+Password Manager outputting a txt file with website, email/username and password using Python Tkinter